nixworks/public/news/2009/02/4/index.md

 _Context: Benyam Mohammed, High Court, United Kingdom_

 ### [ A senior British Army officer is arrested in Afghanistan on suspicion of breaking the "Official Secrets Act" by leaking information on civilian casualties to a human rights campaigner. ](/news/2009/02/4/a-senior-british-army-officer-is-arrested-in-afghanistan-on-suspicion-of-breaking-the-official-secrets-act-by-leaking-information-on-civi.md)
-_Context: Afghanistan's, British Army, Human rights, Official Secrets Act, casualties, civilian_
+_Context: Afghanistan, British Army, Human rights, Official Secrets Act, casualties, civilian_

 ### [ Sri Lankan artillery attacks in the last 24 hours in the Vanni result in the deaths of at least 52 Tamils. ](/news/2009/02/4/sri-lankan-artillery-attacks-in-the-last-24-hours-in-the-vanni-result-in-the-deaths-of-at-least-52-tamils.md)
 _Context: Vanni District_